radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 Example: remapDN("uniqueMember","vds","o=proxy",1,"samAccountName")
 ```

->**Note: This is not compatible with other functions meaning you can’t take the result of this function and pass it as a parameter to another function.**
+>[!note] This is not compatible with other functions meaning you can’t take the result of this function and pass it as a parameter to another function.

 **replaceFromDictionary(attribute,normalizedFileName,defaultValue)** – Normalizes an attribute value based on a mapping described in a file.
 Some sample dictionary files are located here: <RLI_HOME>/ontology/normalization